 OBJECTIVE 10.
 PROACTIVELY UTILIZE CITY FINANCIAL RESOURCES AND STATUTORY POWERS TO OPTIMIZE TAX BASE GROWTH AND ACHIEVE THE VISION: Leverage and deploy redevelopment tools such as: tax-increment financing, opportunity zones, public/private partnerships, grants, land use/zoning, neighborhood plans, developer, and business recruitment target land acquisition and land banking, to achieve the vision, densify the area, and significantly increase its tax base.
-We are applying for City of Madison Affordable Housing Funds in combination with an already received award of Federal LIHTC credits from WHEDA, and this proposal is located in a "Preferred Area" on the "2020 Affordable Housing Targeted Area Map" per the requirements of the RFP#8957-2020 Affordable Housing Fund.
+While this proposal is located just outside the boundaries of the OMSAP this proposal is located in a "Preferred Area" on the "2020 Affordable Housing Targeted Area Map" per the requirements of the RFP#8957-2020 Affordable Housing Fund.